YF-W/CarveNet/README.md

 ## Paper Link: (under review)

-## The Overview of PC-HIINet (Pixel Carving and Heterogeneous Information Integration Network)
+## The Overview of CarveNet (Pixel Carving and Heterogeneous Information Integration Network)

 It will be presented after the paper is published.